Vitrified Diamond Grinding Wheels for Aspheric Lenses

 Abrasive Grain Uniform Dispersion Metal Wheel "SOLOTERU"

-In the machining of precision parts and mechanical parts made of ceramics and other materials, the technology of uniformly dispersing abrasive grains in the abrasive grain layer has made it possible to improve sharpness while maintaining a long service life, compared to conventional metal tools.
+In the machining of precision parts and mechanical components made from materials such as ceramics, a technology that uniformly disperses the abrasive grains within the abrasive layer has made it possible to improve cutting performance while extending tool life compared to conventional metal tools.

-In addition, the ultra-thin abrasive grain layer reduces machining load and chipping in the machining of hard and brittle materials and other special materials, thereby improving machining efficiency and demonstrating its superiority over other tools.
+Furthermore, by making the abrasive layer ultra-thin, these tools reduce machining load and minimize chipping—even when machining hard and brittle materials and other specialty materials—thereby improving machining efficiency and demonstrating superior performance compared to other tools.

 High Elastic Resin Bond Wheel "BRIGHT STAR"